 Attend Your Cat's Follow-Up Appointment

-At your follow-up appointment, your vet will check in on your cat's recovery, look for signs of infection and changes your cat's bandages.
+At your follow-up appointment, your vet will check in on your cat's recovery, look for signs of infection, and changes your cat's bandages.

-Our veterinary team at East Orlando Animal Hospital have been trained to dress surgical sites and wounds correctly.
+Our veterinary team at East Orlando Animal Hospital has been trained to dress surgical sites and wounds correctly.
 Bringing your cat to our veterinary hospital for their follow-up appointment allows this process to happen — and for us to help ensure your cat's healing is on track.
 We will also address any questions or concerns you may have.